GerritCodeReview/plugins_serviceuser/src/main/resources/Documentation/config.md

     passwords for any service user.
     By default false.

+<a id="allowCustomHttpPassword"></a>
+`plugin.@PLUGIN@.allowCustomHttpPassword`
+:	Whether it is allowed for service user owners to set custom HTTP
+	passwords for their service users.
+This option requires `plugin.@PLUGIN@.allowHttpPassword` to be true.
+Independent of this setting Gerrit administrators are always able to set custom HTTP passwords for any service user.
+	By default false.

 <a id="allowOwner"></a>
 `plugin.@PLUGIN@.allowOwner`
 :	Whether it is allowed to set an owner group for a service user.